PublicI/fec-loader/README.md

 # fec-loader
-Loads raw FEC filings into a database, plus some other stuff.
+Loads raw FEC filings into a database.